AdobeDocs/analytics-platform.en/help/guided-analysis/types/net-growth.md

 The query rail allows you to configure the following components:

-* **Events**: The event that you want to measure.
+* **[!UICONTROL Events]**: The event that you want to measure.
 Since this view type is user-based, a user who interacts with the event once within the period is counted as an active user.
 You can include one event in a query.
-* **People**: The segment that you want to measure.
+* **[!UICONTROL People]**: The segment that you want to measure.
 You can include one segment in a query.

 ## Date range

 The desired date range for your analysis.
 There are two components to this setting:

-* **Interval**: The date granularity that you want to view trended data by.
+* **[!UICONTROL Interval]**: The date granularity that you want to view trended data by.
 Valid options include Hourly, Daily, Weekly, Monthly, and Quarterly.
 The same date range can have different intervals which affect the number of data points in the chart and the number of columns in the table.
 For example, viewing an analysis spanning three days with daily granularity would show only three data points, while an analysis spanning three days with hourly granularity would show 72 data points.
-* **Date**: The starting and ending date.
+* **[!UICONTROL Date]**: The starting and ending date.
 Rolling date range presets and previously saved custom ranges are available for your convenience, or you can use the calendar selector to choose a fixed date range.